LithosNetwork/guides/guides/Ranks.md

  - /plots visit owned

  ## Citizen
+"At this rank we assume that you have established yourself, now focusing on your true intended path."

+**Requirements**:
+- Existing rank of Settler
+- Has set three (3) homes
+- Has played a minumum of twelve (12) hours on **Survival Rocks**

 The **Citizen** rank includes all the perks of the **Settler** rank, **plus the following**:

 ### Survival Server